… Continued …

 It’s usually suggested before you take the operation, since it requires comprehensive steps and efforts before and after surgery.
 For examples, patients may need to follow the following steps before the operation so they will recover more quickly:

-- Eating right with balanced diet to make sure they get plenty of essential nutrients for repair.
+- Eating right with a balanced diet to make sure they get plenty of essential nutrients for repair.

 - Some doctors believe that patients with physically active before their surgery are more likely to recover quicker.